bshramin/meet/MyNotes.md

 I'm using [CloudFlare](cloudflare.com) for SSL and caching.

 ### TODO
-- Create pre-commit hooks for both front and back
+- Create pre-commit hooks for both front and back.
+- Watch .ts files in the backend when `npm run dev` is running.
+- Setup SES, CloudFlare and Route 53 for email in Infra.
 -